Techno-Savy/Wipro-Batch10Nov2025/JS_Level2_Programs/ReadMe.txt

         ==> for eg: would like to return the salary which is greater 20000

 reduce() => when we want to return a single value after accumulating array values that we have or you want to summarize or to get aggregate data

         ==> we want to calculate the total sum of 10 natural no's  sum += sum+n

+JSON ==> It is a lightweight data-interchange format used to store and exchange data between a client and a server.

+there are different sources through which we can exchange the data transfer from server to client or client to server those are xml ,  json , csv , mysql

+ JSON is easy for everyone ( human) to read , write and easy to parse and generate results.

+ In json data is stored in the form key and value pair
+ eg:
+ const employee =
+{
+"name" :"Niti",
+"age" : 30,
+"Department" : "training"
+}

+Here in json we JSON.parse(jsonString) (converts json string to js object) -- mainly used when receiving the data from a server
+                and JSON.stringify(obj) (converts js object to json string) -- mainly used when sending data to a server